idiap/sigma-gpt/README.md

 ```bash
 python sample.py nanoGPT/config/train_shakespeare_char.py --device=cpu --max_tokens=255 --verbose=True
 ```
-with verbose set to True you can see the generation on the terminal.
+with verbose set to `True` you can see the generation on the terminal.

-For larger pipeline you can try:
+For larger pipelines, you can try:

 Training:
 ```bash